purescript/purescript/psc-ide-server/PROTOCOL.md

 ## Command:
 ### Load
 The `load` command "loads" the requested modules into the server for completion and type info.
+If the `params` object is left off, the `load` command will try to detect all the compiled modules in your project and load them.

 **Params:**
  - `modules :: (optional) [ModuleName]`: A list of modules to load.